-A second suite is a private unit within an existing home that is rented out to another person or family.
-Some are found in basements, while others are added onto the original structure.
+Also called a secondary suite, in-law suite, accessory unit or basement apartment, a second suite is a self-contained, independently accessible private unit within an existing home that can be rented out to another person or family.
+While most are found in basements, others are an added onto the original structure.
 These spaces have their own bathroom, kitchen, and living areas, and may share certain amenities with the rest of the home (like a laundry area, yard, or storage).

 There are many reasons a homeowner may want to consider becoming a landlord.
-They may have an older family with children who have moved out, and want to make profitable use of the now-available space.
-Or, perhaps they want to increase the value of their home when it’s time to sell.
+They may have an older family with children who have moved out and want to make use of the now-available space.
+Perhaps they want to increase the value of their home when it’s time to sell.
 To make renting a second suite even more attractive to homeowners, the Canadian Mortgage Housing Corporation provides 100% offset for rental income produced by legal second suites in an owner-occupied property.

 Building a second suite in your home gives you the opportunity to create a safe and affordable rental unit for residents.
 It also allows you to maximize under-utilized space and transform it into a steady income.

 Pay off your mortgage sooner, fund renovations to increase your property value, or consider other investments.
 Creating a legal second suite is one of the best upgrades you can make to increase the resale value of your property.
 Planned and managed properly, a second suite can also be your first step in building a Propery ladder to build real, real estate wealth.

 Extra income from the second suite rental can:

 ● Help homebuyers afford higher priced neighborhoods

 ● Reduce debt by helping to repay the mortgage faster

 ● Help first-time homeowners be able to afford property